looptailG/musescore-fifth-generated-tuner/README.md

 - If you want to tune only a portion of the score, select it before running the plugin.
 If nothing is selected, the entire score will be tuned.
 - Launch the plugin: `Plugins` → `Playback` → `Fifth Generated Tuner`.
 - Choose one of the preset fifth sizes, or enter your own value.
 You can also use the `Add Custom` button to save a new custom tuning among the tuning presets.
+- Choose a reference note from the drop down menu.
 - Click `Tune`.

 ## Installing